-Answering these five questions you will be able to get an idea of whether you suffer from DCM.
+Answering five questions you will be able to get an idea of whether you suffer from DCM.

 Overload of the TMJ may cause earache due to their proximity, specially when there’s a clenching habit.
 Hiperacusia, ear plugging, dizziness and tinnitus can also be present in these situations.